 Here are our top tips for taking great vacation photos, including photography equipment recommendations and a guide to focusing on key types of travel photos.
-Whether you’re a professional photographer with thousands of dollars of equipment or a hobbyist iPhoneographer, these vacation photo tips will help you improve your photography!
+This post serves as a crash course in taking better vacation photos.

 5. Bring the Right Gear.